jamescherti/easysession.el/README.md

 ## Features

+- Save and load file editing buffers, indirect buffers/clones, dired buffers, and it is extensible (users can add other handlers).
 - Automatically save sessions by activating the mode with `easysession-save-mode`.
   This mode saves the current editing session when Emacs is closed.
 - Save the Emacs editing session with `easysession-save` and `easysession-save-as`.